-Indicates a condition of accumulation of nutrients within a given environment.
-Specifically, an over-abundance of nitrates and phosphates in an aquatic environment, which causes the proliferation of microscopic algae and, in turn, increased bacterial activity; the consequent lowering of oxygen in surface waters and in the soil causes a degradation of the environment which has become asphyxiated and, in the long term, results in the death of fish.
+Indicates a condition an over-abundance of nitrates and phosphates in an aquatic environment. which causes the proliferation of microscopic algae and, in turn, increased bacterial activity; the consequent lowering of oxygen in surface waters and in the soil causes a degradation of the environment which has become asphyxiated and, in the long term, results in the death of fish.
 The results report three indicators of potential eutrophication: terrestrial, marine and freshwater.